RULES - National Competition Procedures

 Drivers entering the paddock before a session ends may keep any times run during that session but may forfeit those times if they return to the track during that session—if the event is one which uses impound procedures.

-If Event Officials declare a “rain event,” then competitors may change to an alternate set of tires, even if the rules require a single set for an entire event.
+If Event Officials declare a “rain event,” then competitors in restricted-tire classes (Sport, Tuner, Max) may change to an alternate set of tires, even if the rules require a single set for an entire event.